DerekCuevas/friend-list/README.md

 # Friend List (this is a draft)
-A non-trivial (yet simple) redux + react-router example.
+A non-trivial (yet simple) redux + react-router example problem.

 ## The Problem
 Create an app with a dynamic, searchable list of data.
 Keep the search query in sync with the URL via a query parameter at all times.
 Assume the data will be fetched from some API and the API will perform the actual search.
 The query should be a simple string and kept in sync with the URL via a query parameter 'q' (ex. localhost:3000/?q=batman)